cortexlabs/cortex/docs/guides/self-hosted-images.md

 The first list of images that were printed (the cluster images) can be directly copy-pasted in your [cluster configuration file](../cluster-management/config.md) before spinning up your cluster.

 The second list of images that were printed (the API images) can be used in your [API configuration files](../deployments/realtime-api/api-configuration.md).
-The images are specified in `predictor.image` (and `predictor.tensorflow_serving_image` for APIs with `kind: tensorflow`).
+The image paths are specified in `predictor.image` (and `predictor.tensorflow_serving_image` for APIs with `kind: tensorflow`).
 Be advised that by default, the public images offered by Cortex are used for your predictors, so you will need to specify your ECR image paths for all of your APIs.

-## Step 6
+## Step 5

 Spin up your Cortex cluster using your updated cluster configuration file (e.g. `cortex cluster up --config cluster.yaml`).